Noise: advice for employers

-- hearing protection is provided and used;
+- hearing protection is provided and used

-- any other controls are properly used; and
+- any other controls are properly used

-- you provide information, training and health surveillance.
+- you provide information, training and health surveillance

 Review what you are doing if anything changes that may affect the noise exposures where you work.

-How is noise measured?
+How noise is measured

 Noise is measured in decibels (dB).
 An 'A-weighting' sometimes written as 'dB(A)', is used to measure average noise levels, and a 'C-weighting' or 'dB(C)', to measure peak, impact or explosive noises.
 You might just notice a 3 dB change in noise level, because of the way our ears work.
 Yet every 3 dB doubles the noise, so what might seem like small differences in the numbers can be quite significant.